TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/29 - Joel/Joel 1/Joel 1.5.md

 ---

-Awake, ye drunkards, and weep; and wail, all ye drinkers of wine, because of the sweet wine; for it is cut off from your mouth.
+Wake up, you drunkards, and weep!
+Wail, all you drinkers of wine, because of the sweet wine; for it is cut off from your mouth.